patrick-kidger/equinox/docs/all-of-equinox.md

 !!! faq "FAQ"

-    One common question that gets asked: a lot of other libraries introduce custom `library.jit` etc. operations, specifically to work with `library.Module`.
+    One common question: a lot of other libraries introduce custom `library.jit` etc. operations, specifically to work with `library.Module`.
 What makes the filtered transformations of Equinox different?

-    The answer is that filters are tools that apply to *any PyTree*; and models just happen to be PyTrees.
-There is no special coupling between a filtered transformation and `eqx.Module`.
-(Not to mention that the purpose of filtered transformations -- being able to include non-JAX-arrays in your model's parameters -- is itself unusual/impossible in many other libraries.)
+    The answer is that filter transformations are tools that apply to any PyTree.
+And models just happen to be PyTrees.
+The filtered transformations and `eqx.Module` are not coupled together.